 Fortnite might look more appealing, but who wins out in the Fortnite vs. PUBG graphics stakes really depends on personal preference.

 Another wrinkle to the Fortnite vs PUBG debate is limited time event modes.
 Fortnite modes such as Blitz – featuring shorter storm times and more intense matches – and matches with 50 and 20-player teams have mixed up the battle royale formula nicely.
 Not to be outdone, Bluehole responded with their own time sensitive modes, the first of which featured a flare gun to call in supply drops.

 When it comes to Fortnite vs. PUBG, there are similarities that cannot be ignored.
-That said, there are a number of differences between Fortnite and PUBG that actually make them rather distinct experiences.
-Fortnite Battle Royale is light, accessible, and has a denser map, whereas PUBG is gritty, complex, stressful, and boasts an extra map.
+That said, there are a number of differences between Fortnite and PUBG.
+Fortnite is bright, accessible, and has a denser map, whereas PUBG is gritty, complex, stressful, and boasts multiple maps.

 So, finally, Fortnite vs. PUBG: which is better?
 Both attract the huge number of players they do for good reason: they are excellent games.
-However, we would recommend Fortnite Battle Royale if you are more of a casual player, and not only because you can download it for free.
+However, we would recommend Fortnite if you are more of a casual player, and not only because you can download it for free.
 On the other hand, you should opt for PUBG if you are a seasoned shooter veteran looking for a more of a serious experience.
 Whichever battle royale game you choose between Fortnite vs. PUBG, we wish you well in achieving a legendary chicken dinner, or victory royale.